 It is a valuable benefit indeed, especially to those without insurance, but why did coverage start in August 15 last year and I was informed only 9 months later — when there are only 3 remaining months in my insurance coverage?

 What if I figured in an accident, say, in August 16 last year?
-I was already covered by insurance then but how would my beneficiaries get anything if they and I myself didn’t know I was insured?
+I was already covered then by insurance but how would my beneficiaries get anything if they and I myself didn’t know I was insured?

 Nice try, but I’m not falling for it.

 Since I already have a life insurance policy with Ayala Life, I don’t think I need this Philam Accident Insurance anymore.
-So first thing in the morning tomorrow, I’ll call SM Advantage to opt out of this lame promotion.
+So first thing in the morning tomorrow, I’ll call SM Advantage to opt out of this promotion.

 If you were similarly entered into this Program, think twice if you really want to join.
 As for me, I think I can better spend my 20 SM Advantage points somewhere else.